Ismailmoali1/OverTheWire-Bandit-Game/README.md

-# OverTheWire: Bandit — My Notes (Levels 1–15)
+# OverTheWire: Bandit — Notes (Levels 1–15)

-These are my personal notes and findings from completing the Bandit wargame.
+This repository contains my notes from the OverTheWire Bandit wargame.
-I focused on identifying what each challenge teaches and the exact commands used.
+Each level includes a brief explanation of what it teaches and the commands used to complete it

----

 ## Level 1

+**Description:**
+The password for the next level is stored in a file named `readme` in the home directory.
+Retrieve this password and use it to log in to **bandit1** via SSH on port **2220**.
+For every level, use the password you discover to SSH into the next level and continue the game.

 **Task:**
 List the files in the directory and read the `readme` file.